networknt/light-doc/content/en/tool/light-bot/why-light-bot.md

 ### Shared Dependencies Repository

 Dependencies don't need to be downloaded for every build, and they need to be shared by different build tasks on the same host to reduce the network traffic and speed up the build process.
-In Jenkins, we had a hard time to share the .m2 local repository to support multiple related builds as it treats every build as independent and builds each one in a separated environment.
+In Jenkins, we had a hard time sharing the .m2 local repository to support multiple related builds as it treats every build as independent and builds each one in a separated environment.
 This generates too much network traffic and slows down the build process dramatically.

 ### Shared Infrastructure Services